Cross-posted from LessWrong after a friend finally convinced me. Lighter reading here

 Last month, Julia Galef interviewed Vitalik Buterin.
 Their responses to Glen Weyl’s critiques of the EA community struck me as missing perspectives he had tried to raise.

 So I emailed Julia to share my thoughts.
-Shortened version:
+Cleaned-up text:

 Personally, I thought Vitalik’s and your commentary on Glen Weyl’s characterisation of the EA and rationality community missed something important.

 Glen spent a lot of time interacting with people from the black community and other cultural niches and asking for their perspectives.
 He said that he learned more from that than from the theoretical work he did before.

 To me, Glen’s criticism came across as unnuanced (eg. EAs also donate to GiveDirectly, and it’s not like we force people to take what we give them).
 I also resonate with that critiques of rationality and EA often seem unfair and devoid of reason.
 They lack specific examples and arguments relating to what the community actually does, and come across as a priori judgements of our community being cold, reductionist and weird.
 It’s also frustrating that such critiques can constrain EA efforts to improve the lives of others.